oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

     +-----------------+         +-------------------------------+

-In this architecture, the JavaScript code is first loaded from a static web host into the browser (A).
-The application then runs in the browser, and is considered a public client since it has no ability to maintain a client secret.
+In this architecture, the JavaScript code is first loaded from a static web host into the browser (A), and the application then runs in the browser.
+This application is considered a public client, since there is no way to issue it a client secret and there is no other secure client authentication mechanism available in the browser.

-The code in the browser then initiates the authorization code flow with the PKCE extension (described in {{authorization_code_flow}}) (B) above, and obtains an access token via a POST request (C).
+The code in the browser initiates the authorization code flow with the PKCE extension (described in {{authorization_code_flow}}) (B) above, and obtains an access token via a POST request (C).
 The JavaScript app is then responsible for storing the access token (and optional refresh token) securely using appropriate browser APIs.